bp24acharya/VisitMyCityKolkata/README.md

 # Usability Testing
 Usability of this website has been tested by sharing it with family and friends.
 No issues arose during the tests and it was confirmed that the website was simple, engaging and user-friendly.
 They were able to intuitively use the interactive elements of the website, find the information they were looking for and easily understand the purpose of the website.They really found the website very attractive and informative.

+# Compatibility Testing
+Compatibility and responsiveness of the website was extensively tested across multiple browsers (Chrome, Safari, Microsoft Edge, Fire Fox) and on muliple screen size devices including iPhone (5, 6, 7, PLus, X), iPad, iPad Pro; Android devices (Microsoft Lumia 950; Kindle Fire, Samsung Galaxy S, HTC One X) using Chrome Dev Tools and Responsive Web Design Tester.
+It was also tested on physical devices including iPhone and iPad.